-The pelvic floor is the layer of muscle stretching from the pubic bone in the front to the tail bone at the back and forming the floor of the pelvis.
-It is the main support structure for the pelvic organs.
+The pelvic floor muscles are a layer of muscles stretching from your pubic bone at the front to your tailbone at the back.
+They form the floor of your pelvis and support the pelvic organs.

-- persistent straining to empty the bladder or bowel with or without constipation
+- constipation and straining to empty your bladder or bowel

 - persistent heavy lifting